ayusek/ada-compiler/3addrcode/readme.txt

+Operators:
+Distinction has been made between the Int and Float type operators, Unless specified , the operators are Int based

+Types  Handles:
+I have handled only Int, Float and char types.
+Not all operations are handled on the char types

+Loops :
+We have handled loops on ranges, range objects as well as range types Break and continue do not exists for Ada loops

 Expressions :
 All algebric expressions are handled.
 While having nested booleans, some temperory variables are emitted but are not used.